How Jethro Tull Entered the ’80s With the Synth-Heavy ‘A’

 "The biggest single change is the dreadful influence that economics has to bear on the ultimate shape and form of the music that you hear," Anderson said in a 1980 TV interview.
 "Ten years ago, there was a great deal more flexibility and freedom based on radio programming and in terms of record company policy as to what they'd take a chance on – because the profit margins were higher, simple as that.
 There wasn't quite the same desperate competition that existed between artists [and] record companies for a limited number of dollars that were available to be spent on gross product.
 Whereas now, there's less money in people's pockets, and a record is more of a luxury item."

-Most of Tull's '80s output sounds dated in the 21st century, suggesting a band intent on recapturing a past spark.
+Most of Tull's '80s output sounds dated today, suggesting a band intent on recapturing a past spark.
 That's what makes A a bittersweet listen – if Jobson had stuck around, that evolution could have yielded plenty of surprises.